South Eastern Community Care is funded by the State and Federal Government through various programs to provide care within our communities.

 For ANY queries or concerns please do not hesitate to contact your Coordinator who can talk you through any issue or problem solve during this difficult time.

-Our priority is to keep clients, staff and volunteers safe.
+Our priority is to keep clients, staff and volunteers safe during the ongoing COVID-19 pandemic.

-- SECC have a good supply of hand sanitiser and gloves, and all staff must wear gloves for domestic assistance and for personal care.
-Staff change gloves and wash hands between all clients.
+- SEC Care have a good supply of hand sanitiser and gloves for all staff.
+Staff, where gloves are worn, change those gloves and wash hands between all clients.

 Please be aware that ALL Australians are asked to practice social distancing.
-This means stay at least 1.5 metres away from others.
+This means staying at least 1.5 metres away from others.
 Do not shake hands or hug staff.

-Clients who are over 65 and have medical conditions, or clients who are over 70 have been strongly advised by the Government to self-isolate.
-Government advice is also that in these circumstances you still can access your community in-home services.
-If you wish to consider changing the services in your home / receiving wellness check or other, please contact your Coordinator to discuss.
+Clients who are over 65 and have medical conditions, or clients who are over 70 have been advised by the Government to be mindful of their environment and surrounds.
+Government advice is also that in these circumstances you should still access your community services.
+If you have any queries or concerns, please contact your Coordinator to discuss.

 Travel in vehicles